 But turfgrass is simply not the best planting for many sites.
 It needs mowing, it needs water, it wants fertilizer, and many types don’t like shade — it’s pretty picky stuff.
 It takes a lot of work, water, and fertilizer to keep a lawn looking good.

-Fortunately, there are any number of lawn alternatives that require less work and less water, and many demand far less in fertilizer.
+Fortunately, there are a number of lawn alternatives that require less work and less water, and many demand far less fertilizer.
 Some such as stonecrops are perfectly happy on dry stony slopes that would defeat any grass; some, like the mosses, actually prefer the damp shade under trees where grass grows only reluctantly.

 The mosses and thymes, of course, don’t even need mowing.
 Most are not as tough as grass and won’t stand up to soccer games, but in areas that don’t get a lot of traffic, they make a lovely and low-stress alternative to turfgrass.